As-Built-Report/As-Built-Report/README.md

 ```powershell
 Install-Module PScribo
 ```
+Alternatively PScribo will automatically be installed when you install AsBuiltReport, as PScribo as listed as a required module for AsBuiltReport.

 Each of the specific As-Built report types may also require other modules or PSSnapins.
 The pre-requisites for each report type will be documented within its own `README.md` located in the relevant report repository.